|Initial Diagnosis: Relapsing Remitting MS|

 In 2012 Rebecca was hospitalized with an infected hamstring and had to undergo surgery.
 Post surgery complications meant that she was inactive for around three months, losing a lot of muscle mass in her legs, and reducing her ability to walk.

 Rebecca recognized the value of using RT300 as often as she could, at least 3 and up to 5 times a week.
 She is delighted with the improvements that she is seeing, muscle growth, spasm reduction, and being able to lift her toes and heels when she walks.
-Overall her legs are so much stronger, as Rebecca cycles using her own volition in combination with comfortable and effective stimulation levels.
+Overall her legs are so much stronger, as Rebecca uses her RT300 she uses her own volition in combination with comfortable and effective stimulation levels.